Unemployment Insurance: Arizona

 - Arizona offers the Shared Work program, a voluntary program to help employers retain a group of employees who would otherwise have to be laid off.
 See Arizona Shared Work Program.

-- Employers have specific unemployment insurance recordkeeping and posting requirements.
-See Recordkeeping; Posting.
+- Employers have specific unemployment insurance recordkeeping, posting and notice requirements.
+See Recordkeeping; Posting and Notice Requirements.